sachinsinghi/GUI-docs/HTML/getting-started/installing.md

 		<h3 class="body-font">The head</h3>
 		<p class="content-text">
 			The head element includes encoding and viewport tags as well as the Grunticon scripts.
-The second script is to remove the no-js class and replace it with the js class to make sure JavaScript is running.
+The second script is to remove the no-js class and replace it with the js class to make sure that JavaScript is running.
 It is included as vanilla js in the head to avoid FOUT.
-			The stylesheet of all styles should be included before the IE8 scripts so that those can parse them and hence help IE understand them.
+			The stylesheet of all styles should be included before the IE8 scripts to enable IE to understand the styles.
 		</p>
 	</div>